Home > Technologies > Turbine Flowmeter Technology

 Explosion proofExia‖CT4 or Exd‖BT6

-Type Select of Turbine Flow Meters
+Type Selection of Turbine Flow Meters

 If you need volumetric total flow and/or flow rate measurement, a turbine flow meter is the ideal device.
 Turbine flow meters are used in a wide variety of liquid and gas flow sensing applications.
 They can be built to endure high pressure, and high and low temperatures.
 They offer a high turn-down with minimum uncertainty and excellent repeatability.
 Turbine flowmeters are also simple to install and maintain only requiring periodic recalibration and service.